sanjaikumarv/interview-preparation-docs/Next-js.md

 ## What are middleware in Next.js?

-Middleware in Next.js runs before a request is completed.
+Middleware in Next.js runs code logic before a request is completed.
 It can modify the request/response objects or redirect users.

 ## What are some optimization techniques available in Next.js?